YoshiWoof22/WEC-Mods/README.md

 # WEC-Mods

-A series of Mods for Space Engineers (and maybe other games at some point)!
+A collection of Mods, Modpacks, Scripts and more for Space Engineers (and maybe other games at some point)!

+This will mainly feature (some) source code, scripts and a wiki that will be accessible using my Discord Bot.
-There's nothing here yet...
+There's nothing here yet though...
 Just be patient.